Cowboy Church Bass

 Saturday.
 We were going to start at the dam and then go up north.
 When we got

-win, we would win.
-Donna and I fished our first tournament with the Cowboy
+would win.
+Donna and I fished our first tournament with the Cowboy Church Bass

-Church Bass Club 20 years ago this spring.
-We will celebrate our 20th
+Club 20 years ago this spring.
+We will celebrate our 20th anniversary this year

 |